nextmolecular/Metagenomics-Panel-Design/README.md

 # Metagenomics-Panel-Design
 Improved workflow design for designing the Metagenomics panel

+* Identification of Open Reading Frames in different strains of species

-* Genome annotation of each species using protka
+* Identification of Conservered open reading frames using Megablast

-  Example:
-  prokka --kingdom Bacteria --outdir prokka_GCA_000008285 --genus Listeria --locustag GCA_000008285 GCA_000008285.1_ASM828v1_genomic.fna

-* Derivation of species-specific regions using Roary on genomes of known strains

-  Example:
-  roary -f ./demo -e -n -v ./gff/*.gff

-* Selection of regions for conserved protein-coding sequences and not rRNA

-* Decomposition of species-specific regions into 200-mers
+* Identification of 150BP oligos from conserved open reading frames that are conserved among all strains of species

-* Screening of 200-mers for 40-60% GC content and for minimizing runs of homopolymers
+* Filtering of conserved 150BP oligoes by sequence complexity and  GC content

-* Screening of 200-mers by lack of homology to hg38 and the Bacterial Pan-genome
+* Screening of 150-mers by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes

 * Selection of primers to generate 100 Amplicons/species-target that are uniformly arrayed accross the genome of the organism.

-* Screening of primers from 200-mers by lack of homology to h38 and the Bacterial Pan-Genome
+* Screening of primers from 15o-mers by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes